 Courses recently taught include FCS 320 Family Resource Management, FCS 380 Family and Consumer Sciences Foundations and Research, and FCS 424 Resource Management for the Elderly.

 I serve on the editorial boards for the Journal of Family and Economic Issues, Journal of Financial Counseling and Planning, and Journal of Personal Finance.
 I am a board member of the American Council on Consumer Interest.
-At CSUN, my most recent contributions include chairing the Department Curriculum Committee and being a member of the Educational Policies Committee and the College Curriculum Committee.
+At CSUN, my current involvement includes being a member of the Educational Policies Committee and the Secretary of Faculty Senate.
+I serve as the graduate coordinator for the MS in Family and Consumer Sciences and MS in Human Nutrition programs.